hainingpan/HartreeFock_GPT/Prompt_template.md

 This means, if you relabel the index by swapping the index in the "expected value" and "quadratic operators" in the second Hartree term, you can make the second Hartree term look identical to the first Hartree term, as long as $V(q)=V(-q)$, which is naturally satisfied in Coulomb interaction.
 You should follow the EXAMPLE below to simplify it through relabeling the index.
 You should perform this trick of "relabeling the index" for both two Hartree terms and two Fock terms to reduce them to one Hartree term, and one Fock term.
 You should recall that {expression_HF_2}.
-Return the simplied {HF_2_symbol} which reduces from four terms (two Hartree and two Fock terms) to only two terms (one Hartree and one Fock term)
+Return the simplified {HF_2_symbol} which reduces from four terms (two Hartree and two Fock terms) to only two terms (one Hartree and one Fock term)

 ===
 EXAMPLE: